Liberalism in Australia: Contemporary Australian liberalism

 The Democrats, fractured under the leadership of Cheryl Kernot and Natasha Stott Despoja, moved to the left.
 Party leader Meg Lees formed the more avowedly centrist Australian Progressive Alliance in 2003.
 In 2002, Tasmanian Liberal candidate Greg Barns was disendorsed following comments opposing Government action taken over the Tampa affair.
 Barns joined the Australian Democrats, with the view of returning a strong liberal platform to the party.

-Timeline

-From Protectionist Party and Free Trade Party to (Commonwealth) Liberal Party

-1880s: The Protectionist Party and Free Trade Party are formed.

-1906: The Free Trade Party is renamed the Anti-Socialist Party.

-1908: The Protectionists and Anti-Socialists merge into the Commonwealth Liberal Party (The Fusion).